gjoaquin89/Portfolio/README.md

--  Hi, I’m Joaquín Gerber
--  I am a cybersecurity professional with certifications such as Google Cybersecurity Certification and Blue Team Level 1.
+-  Hi, I’m Joaquín Gerber I'm a cybersecurity professional with certifications such as Google Cybersecurity Certification and Blue Team Level 1.
 My expertise includes incident management, malware analysis, digital forensics, and cybersecurity compliance.
 I actively participate in platforms like Hack The Box and TryHackMe, continuously developing my skills to address evolving security challenges.
 -  I’m currently learning more about the defensive aspects of Cybersecurity and on the way to obtaining my Certified Cyber ​​Defender (CCD) certification.

 - You can contactme at linkedin.com/in/j-gerber/